adambor/SolLightning-Intermediary-TS/README.md

 This software is made to be used in conjunction with [client SDK](https://github.com/adambor/SolLightning-sdk).

-**NOTE: This implementation is hardcoded to use bitcoin testnet3 and solana devnet, as it is still in alpha stage and is not safe to use for live systems.
-MAY contain bugs and uncovered edge-cases**
+**NOTE: This implementation is still in alpha stage and MAY contain bugs and uncovered edge-cases, use at your own risk!**

 ## REST API
 This app starts an http rest api server on port 4000.